r1cko23/Novo-pets-website/docs/date-handling-guidelines.md

 - The API will not perform timezone conversions on input date strings
 - All date validation is handled by the isValidDateString() function
 - Dates will be stored in the database exactly as provided by the client
+- For all endpoints that accept dates, we implement a cleaning procedure to strip any time components and ensure YYYY-MM-DD format

 ## Common Pitfalls to Avoid
 - Using Date.toISOString() which includes time and applies UTC conversion
 - Using libraries like moment.js or date-fns to format dates for API requests
 - Performing implicit Date object conversions which can trigger timezone shifts
 - Allowing Date objects to be serialized directly to JSON
+- Storing dates with time components in the database, which can cause timezone issues

 ## Testing Date Handling
 When testing the API: